KyoheiG3/async_zone/README.md

 This package is inspired by:

 - React's Suspense for async operations
-- React's Error Boundaries for error handling
+- React's Error Boundary for error handling
 - Flutter's declarative UI principles